 More on Dental Practices | Business Law | Contact Us

-Here are some reasons why you may need a lawyer to start your small business in Ohio:
+Here are five reasons why you should consult with a small business lawyer before starting your business in Ohio:

-- Protecting your intellectual property: If you have developed a unique product or service, you will want to protect it from being copied or used without your permission.
-A lawyer can help you understand the various options for protecting your intellectual property, such as trademark, copyright, or patent protection.
-They can also assist with the process of registering your intellectual property and enforcing your rights.
+If you have developed a unique product or service, it is essential to protect it from being copied or stolen without your permission.
+Simply placing a © or Trademark on your website and contracts will not suffice.
+Your lawyer should help you understand the various options available, such as trademark, copyright, and patent protection.
+Your lawyer will also assist you in enforcing your rights if your intellectual property is used without your consent.

 More on Business Law | Contact Us